Police Investigation; the dos and don’ts if you want to stay a dentist

 Do I have to declare my conviction to future employers?

 Whether you need to declare your convictions to your employers will depend on whether it is considered ‘spent’.
-For more information regarding spent convictions read our FAQ and our article The truth behind reference requests; what really needs to be included?
+For more information regarding spent convictions, read our article: The truth behind reference requests; what really needs to be included?

-If you or someone you know has been contacted by the police, or faces criminal charges, call our criminal team on 0207 388 1658 or by email at email@example.com.
-Our dental experts work in conjunction with our criminal lawyers to ensure you have the best possible representation to protect both your personal, but also your professional life.
+If you or someone you know has been contacted by the police, or faces criminal charges, get in touch with our dental solicitors today.
+Our experts work in conjunction with our criminal lawyers to ensure you have the best possible representation to protect both your personal, but also your professional life.